Which tests correctly identify English nouns?

-As was explained in Lesson 1, there are five common functions that nouns can perform in the English language, such as by making categorisations or by specifying number and gender.
+As was explained in Chapter 1, there are five common functions that nouns can perform in the English language, such as by making categorisations or by specifying number and gender.
 Students that wish to increase their chances of accurate noun identification should therefore keep an eye out for the following functions:

 Test 3: Morphology

 The third test is one of morphology, which is the study of how words are formed through processes of affixation.
 While nouns in English don’t change their form through prefixation and suffixation to indicate case, gender or number anywhere near as often as some languages, there are still some commonly used words worth memorising that indicate these features and aid in identification:

 Regarding derivational affixation, which is the process of changing words from one class to another, the two following tables demonstrate how adjectives and verbs may become nouns through simple processes of suffixation.
 By recognising suffixes such as ‘-ness’, ‘-ty’ and ‘-ant’, nouns become much easier to identify:

 Syntax, which is the study of how words are ordered, is also very useful when identifying nouns.
 Having already discussed how certain word classes more commonly collocate with nouns to create noun phrases, let’s focus next on how noun phrases may be positioned within sentences.
 Seven common sentence structures, each containing a head noun within a noun phrase, are outlined below: